-It is the time period experts suggest you plan for, based on the average 67-year old American male living 16 more years and the average 67-year old female living 19 more years.
+It is the time period experts suggest you plan for, based on the average 67-year-old American male living 16 more years and the average 67-year-old female living 19 more years.
 These are only averages, so planning for 30 years will help you avoid outliving your income.

 As you read through this booklet, keep an eye on the Timeline for Retirement that follows.
-Some of the terms, like "catch-up" retirement contributions beginning at age 50, may be new to you.
 The timeline offers some milestone opportunities to make changes so you can have the kind of retirement you want.
 The time to start is today.

-Chapter 1 TRACKING DOWN TODAY'S MONEY
+TRACKING DOWN TODAY'S MONEY